jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

       text: |
         Updates:
         - [Registration through ESN](https://zurich.esn.ch/event/2946) is now open!
-        - We no longer collect spirits (soft drinks, wine and beer are still welcome)
+        - We no longer accept bottles for free entry (the last collection is over)
 ---

 CSSZ invites you to a big food and liquor tasting event.